 - a.
 The borrowing requirements as contained in the Borrowing Policy in paragraph 6 are used as a basis to determine the affordability of external loans over the Medium Term Income and Expenditure Framework.
 The ratios to be considered to take up additional borrowings are as follows, unless in contravention with any loan covenants: - i.
 Estimated long-term credit rating of BBB and higher; - ii.
-Interest Paid to Total Expenditure not to exceed 5%; - iii.
-Total Long-term Debt to Total Operating Revenue (excluding conditional grants and transfers) not to exceed 35%; - iv.
-Operating Cash Surplus generated before loan repayments are made covers the Total Annual Repayment at least 1 time; - v.
-Percentages of Total Annual Repayment (Capital and Interest) to Operating Expenditure to be less than 10%.
+Total Long-term Debt to Total Operating Revenue (excluding conditional grants and transfers) not to exceed 45%;

-d) Cash backed Reserves

-a.
+Capital Cost (Interest Paid and Redemption) as a % of Total Operating Expenditure not to exceed the norm between 6 -8 % d) Cash backed Reserves a.
 Allocations to capital projects from cash backed internal reserves will be based on the available funding for each ring-fenced reserve according to the conditions of each reserve.
 With reference to Paragraph 5, Reserves Policy.